dijital20/pytexas-meetup25-diagrams-and-you/docs/index.md

 ## Why do I care?

-Whether you are a professional software developer or just a hobbyist using Python to create your own scripts, being able to communicate your ideas is a critical skill.
+Whether you are a professional software developer or just a hobbyist using Python to create your own scripts, **being able to communicate your ideas is a critical skill**.
 Whether you are trying to collaborate with others on the development or support of your creations, or sending yourself a "message in a bottle" so that you can someday understand why you did that thing you did, communication is key.

 !!! info "Wisdom of Josh #32"

     *The you right now is a different person than the you six months ago and the you six months from now.*

-Humans are visual creatures, and a picture truly is worth a thousand words.
+**Humans are visual creatures**, and a picture truly is worth a thousand words.
 I've seen a well placed diagram end an hour of round-and-round conversation.
 Diagrams are one really honking good way to express complicated ideas.

 !!! info "Wisdom of Josh #417"